 Independence Day (July 4): The celebration of the adoption of the Declaration of Independence on July 4, 1776.
-Also known simply as the Fourth of July.
+Also known as the Glorious Fourth or simply the Fourth of July.
 Celebrations usually pull out all the stops, with barbeques, parades, carnivals, concerts, baseball games, and fireworks.
 Lots and lots of fireworks.
 Not surprisingly for a holiday where Patriotic Fervor and Stuff Blowing Up are key parts of the celebration, Hollywood studios typically save their biggest movies of the summer for the Fourth of July weekend (one famous example is, of course, Independence Day).
 A recent tradition is for someone in Congress to put forth a Constitutional amendment banning flag burning in the weeks leading up to the Fourth of July.
 They tend to go nowhere, and are quickly forgotten in a couple of weeks.
 On the lighter side, expect to see stories in the news about America's newest citizens taking the naturalization oath en masse on July 4.
 It's also the one day of the year where most of those with even the worst cases of Cultural Cringe put it aside and find themselves "proud to be an American".

 Labor Day (first Monday in September): A holiday honoring the organized labor movement in the United States.
 The date was chosen partly because of the growing association of May 1 (International Workers' Day in much of Europe) with radical leftist groups.
 It has become viewed as the symbolic end of summer, with most Americans celebrating by holding barbeques and going on trips with their family.
-It's also the offical end of the summer movie season, and is generally the weakest weekend in terms of box-office grossnote Weekend totals that would keep a movie out of the top ten during the summer could well make a movie #1 on this weekend..
+It's also the official end of the summer movie season, and is generally the weakest weekend in terms of box-office grossnote Weekend totals that would keep a movie out of the top ten during the summer could well make a movie #1 on this weekend..

 Columbus Day (second Monday in October): Celebration of Christopher Columbus' landing in the Americas on October 12, 1492.
 In some places, it is also an unofficial Italian-American heritage holiday.
 Celebration of Columbus Day is very controversial in many parts of the country (especially as you head out west), where many Native Americans and like-minded groups have serious objections to the idea of honoring a man who they feel was a racist butcher.
 As a result, some states and towns have created an alternative Indigenous Peoples Day, held on the same day.
 There are rarely any particular celebrations, and mostly schools teach elementary students about the landing the week beforehand (this used to be heavily airbrushed in the past, but since the 90's, schools have been more likely to give the story straight), before giving them the day off.